RyleeT/Vertex/README.md

 ## What is this application for?

 I am a software engineer who loves learning new languages and frameworks.
-This is a project I am actively using to improve my skills in various areas which doubles as a showpiece.
+This is a project I used to improve my skills in various areas which doubled as a showpiece.

 ## Features